django/deps/draft/0192-standalone-composite-fields.rst

-However, in practice, there are often cases where one or more related field definitions which would naturally define a python object, but for which it would be impractical or inefficient to define as a seperate model.
+However, in practice, there are often cases where one or more related field definitions which would naturally define a python object, but for which it would be impractical or inefficient to define as a separate model.

 This specification attempts to provide an API for defining these types of abstractions to the django orm.